 Tracking Red-Eared Sliders and Gecko Watch are iNaturalist projects dedicated to tracking the spread of the red-eared slider turtle (Trachemys scripta elegans) and the Mediterranean house gecko (Hemidactylus turcicus) outside of their native ranges.
 Both of these invasive species have become established in North Carolina.

 The classic Reptiles of North Carolina (1995) written by our two Emeriti Curators of Herpetology, William M. Palmer and Alvin L. Braswell, remains the most comprehensive work on the reptile fauna of the state.

-No enthusiast of the amphibians and reptiles of North Carolina could be without the essential field guide Amphibians and Reptiles of the Carolinas and Virginia, 2nd Edition (2010), authored by our Collections Manager Jeffrey C. Beane, Curator Emeriti Alvin L. Braswell and William M. Palmer, and colleagues Joseph C. Mitchell and Julian R. Harrison III.
+No enthusiast of the amphibians and reptiles of North Carolina could be without the essential field guide Amphibians and Reptiles of the Carolinas and Virginia, 2nd Edition (2010), authored by our Collections Manager Jeffrey C. Beane, Curator Emeriti Alvin L. Braswell and William M. Palmer, and late colleagues Joseph C. Mitchell and Julian R. Harrison III.

 A Guide to the Snakes of North Carolina (2005), Frogs and Toads of North Carolina: Field Guide and Recorded Calls (2007), and Snakes of the Southeast (2015) provide expanded coverage of these components of the state’s herpetofauna.